 This is always a subjective topic, but as always I’m going to wade in to the deep in to give you as much information as possible to make your selection!

-- Vibram Five Fingers – The Original shoe for running with as much of your foot contacting the ground as possible.
+The Original shoe for running with as much of your foot contacting the ground as possible.
 Just a thin durable layer of rubber protects your foot.
-I do know folks who have run marathons in them….not me.

 Hopefully this gives you a place to start with understanding this style of shoe and if it’s even right for you!